History of plug-in hybrids: 2016

 Global sales of the Mitsubishi Outlander plug-in hybrid variant passed the 100,000 unit milestone in March 2016.
 Europe is the leading market with 65,529 units sold, followed by Japan with 33,730 units.
 European sales are led by the Netherlands with 24,572 units registered, followed by the UK with 21,053 units registered, both at the end of March 2016.
 Combined sales of the three top selling countries, Japan, the Netherlands and the UK, represent 78% of total Outlander PHEVs global sales through the end of March 2016.
 The Outlander P-HEV ranks the world's all-time second best-selling plug-in hybrid after the Chevrolet Volt family, and fourth top selling plug-in electric car ever.

 Cumulative global sales of the first generation Prius PHV passed the 75,000 unit mark in March 2016.
 In June 2016, Nissan announced it will introduce a compact range extender car in Japan before March 2017.
 The series plug-in hybrid will use a new hybrid system, dubbed e-Power, which debuted with the Nissan Gripz concept crossover showcased at the 2015 Frankfurt Auto Show.
 Chevrolet Volt sales in the American market passed the 100,000 unit milestone in July 2016, the first plug-in vehicle in the U.S. to achieve that mark.

-More than 122,000 light-duty plug-in hybrids were sold during the first half of 2016.
-As of June 2016, about 640,000 highway legal plug-in hybrid electric cars have been sold worldwide since December 2008, out of total global sales of over 1.5 million light-duty plug-in electric cars.
+More than 284,000 light-duty plug-in hybrids were sold during 2016.
+As of June 2016, about 640,000 highway legal plug-in hybrid electric cars had been sold worldwide since December 2008, out of total global sales of over 1.5 million light-duty plug-in electric cars.
 Retail deliveries of the second generation Toyota plug-in hybrid, the Prius Prime began in the U.S. in November 2016.
 A total of 781 units were sold during its first month in the American market, setting a new record monthly sales volume debut for any plug-in electric car released in the U.S.